Caladenia exilis subsp. vanleeuwenii

 Caladenia exilis subsp. vanleeuwenii, commonly known as the Moora spider orchid, is a plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
 It is a relatively rare spider orchid with a single erect, hairy leaf and up to three variably-coloured flowers with a small white, red-striped labellum.
-It differes from subspecies exilis in having variably coloured flowers, different growth habit, earlier flowering and different habitat.
+It differs from subspecies exilis in having variably coloured flowers, different growth habit, earlier flowering and different habitat.

 Description

 Caladenia exilis subsp. vanleeuwenii is a terrestrial, perennial, deciduous, herb with an underground tuber which grows singly or in small tufts.
 It has a single erect, hairy leaf, 60-120 mm long and 3-5 mm wide.
 Up to three flowers 60-120 mm long and 40-60 mm wide are borne on a spike 140-250 mm tall.
 The flowers are white, red, pale yellow or cream-coloured.
 The dorsal sepal is erect, 50-90 mm long and about 2 mm wide and tapers to a dark, thread-like tip.
 The lateral sepals and petals are more or less drooping with long, dark, thread-like tips.
 The lateral sepals are less than 50-90 mm long, about 3 mm wide at the base and the petals are 50-70 mm long and about 2 mm wide at the base.
 The labellum is 8-12 mm long, 5-7 mm wide and white or cream-coloured with red lines and spots.
 The edge of the labellum has short, forward-facing teeth and there are two rows of red to cream-coloured calli along its centre.
 Flowering occurs from June to August.